Tutorial to become a Comet Watcher

 First time observing a comet?
 Read this page to master your Unistellar telescope and join our team of Comet Watchers.

-Comets are fast-moving targets to observe.
+Note that comets are fast-moving targets to observe.
 Their coordinates in the sky depend on the location and date of the observation.
-If the comet is in the Unistellar App Catalog, then you will have access to the coordinates from the catalog.
-However, if the comet is not in the Unistellar App Catalog, you have to compute its celestial coordinates with our Comet Ephemerides page.
-The recording parameters, Record duration, Exposure Time and Gain, are always given on the Cometary Missions Page.
+If the comet is in the Unistellar App Catalog, then you will have access to the coordinates from the app and you can skip to Step 4 unless you need suggestions on what to observe!
+The recording parameters (Duration, Exposure Time, and Gain) that you will need to do a science observation, as instructed later in this tutorial, are always given on the Cometary Activity Missions page.

-We recommend observing the comet with the enhanced vision mode first to see the comet and its coma live for 10 to 20 minutes, and then to repeat the observation within the scientific mode to help scientists
+We recommend observing the comet with the enhanced vision mode first to see the comet and its coma live for 10 to 20 minutes, and then to repeat the observation within the scientific mode to help scientists.

 It is time to point to your target.
 You have two options depending on whether or not the comet is in the App Catalog.